Access To Medicine Foundation

 We engage directly with key stakeholders

 By working alongside stakeholders on systemic access challenges, we can signal where gaps exist and drive the uptake of best practices.
-The Access to Medicine Foundation’s teams engage directly with pharmaceutical companies, with governments, policy-makers, donors and NGOs and with the investor community.
+The Access to Medicine Foundation’s teams engage directly with pharmaceutical companies, with governments, policymakers, donors and NGOs, as well as the investor community.

 • Large pharmaceutical companies, with their vast resources, portfolios and global reach, have a critical role to play in improving access to medicine.
 Our company engagement team spurs positive action through direct engagement with pharma companies, in the form of meetings, briefings and workshops.
 This includes sharing the Foundation’s research results and exploring opportunities and best practices with companies’ leadership and access teams.